 Fenton is a somewhat small city located in the state of Michigan.
 With a population of 11,329 people and nine constituent neighborhoods, Fenton is the 96th largest community in Michigan.

 Unlike some cities, Fenton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Fenton are a mix of both white- and blue-collar jobs.
 Overall, Fenton is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Fenton who work in management occupations (13.67%), sales jobs (11.85%), and office and administrative support (9.79%).

 Also of interest is that Fenton has more people living here who work in computers and math than 95% of the places in the US.

-Fenton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fenton doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Fenton is English.
 Other important languages spoken here include Polish and Italian.